 Winnipeg Named A Top 10 Travel Region for 2019

 Although the world may have been surprised when Manitoba was selected as the only Canadian destination on Lonely Planet's Top 10 Regions for Travel 2019, we weren't.
 WHEAT (Winnipeg Holistic Expressive Art Therapy Institute) is extremely proud to call Winnipeg, Manitoba home, as the first art and expressive arts school of it's kind on the Canadian Prairies.
 Our province is a beautiful combination of natural wonders and rich cultural identity.
 From the vast fields of wheat that gave our institute its name, to The Canadian Museum of Human Rights, the gorgeous prairie skies, the Winnipeg Art Gallery (featuring the largest collection of Inuit art in the world) and our coveted status as the Slurpee Capital of the World for the 19th consecutive year, we love our province.
 The two Winnipeg WHEAT locations showcase some of the best of what Manitoba has to offer: one situated in a tranquil urban wilderness ecosystem and the other in the cultural hub of the city.

-St. Norbert Arts Centre
+St. Benedict's Retreat Centre

 As an urban wilderness destination, this vibrant site is important to all our relations including the diverse flora and fauna of a prairie riverbank ecosystem.
 Eagles, hawks, owls, osprey, ravens, beavers, otters, prairie dogs, deer, bees, wasps, dragonflies, humming birds and a plethora of other creatures make their homes in this environment.

 This beautiful location allows students to explore their inner selves in a beautiful natural environment.